samritiwalia111/E-commerce-Customer-Segmentation-and-Profiling/README.md

 - **Model Evaluation**: Evaluated the clustering model using **Silhouette Score** and **Davies-Bouldin Index**, ensuring the quality of the customer segments.

 ---

-This **README** highlights both the technical steps and your personal contributions, making it clear to recruiters or employers what you accomplished and how you can apply these skills in future projects.
-Feel free to adjust any specific details to fit your preferences or add more insights into your contributions.